brown-band/website/pages/scripts/2003-2004/fall/dartmouth.md

 Ladies and Gentlemen, Friends and Alumni, presenting the organization formerly known as the Brown University “So THIS is what it sounds like when doves cry!”
 Band, it’s the Brown University... um... \*bleargh\*!

-Today's time period highlights the greatest identity changes in human history: The "USSR" became "New South Wales," Prince became \*bleargh\*, and Dartmouth changed its mascot from Sheila the Sheep to the Big Green.
+Today’s time period highlights the greatest identity changes in human history: The "USSR" became "New South Wales," Prince became \*bleargh\*, and Dartmouth changed its mascot from Sheila the Sheep to the Big Green.
 Still, some Dartmouth students are longing to rally behind a tangible icon, and have proposed to replace the Green with "Keggy the Keg."
 May we also suggest:

 :::script-list

 - A) IBie, the I-banker
-- B) Nort, the Nor'Easter
+- B) Nort, the Nor’Easter
 - C) Sticky, the Frat House floor
 - D) Ducky, the annoying fellow from Pretty In Pink
 - E) Homogeny, the Student Population